-Alterations have taken place within the property, including a conservatory added to the rear and walls removed in the main living area to create an open plan layout.
-Our valuation assumes that all necessary Local Authority certification has been obtained although some of these may have been exempt from requiring certification.
+Alterations have taken place including an extension to the rear and a former bedroom converted to a shower room.
+Our valuation assumes that all necessary Local Authority certification has been obtained although some of these may be historic or may be exempt from requiring certification.